Your job in the charity sector

 Getting into the charity sector

 If you have experience in the charity sector, even as a volunteer, draw attention to this in your CV or résumé because it indicates that you are familiar with the sector.
-If not, don’t worry because previous charity work is generally not a job criterion.
+If not, don’t worry because previous charity work is not a job criterion.
 Emphasis the following on your CV:

-Wherever you gained your relevant skills, they are probably transferrable to the charity sector.
+Wherever you gained your relevant skills, they are probably transferable to the charity sector.
 In particular, the job could call for soft skills, such as communication skills (writing reports, making presentations, delegating tasks), numeracy skills (analyzing figures), and the all-important people skills (supervising team members, working within a team, communicating effectively with customers/clients).